 Yunqi: What are the limitations of deep learning when applied to computer vision applications?
 In the future, will it be outdated by new technologies?

 Dr. Hua: In fact, there are many limitations.
 Deep learning looks wonderful, but there are still many issues that need to be addressed.
-For example, facial recognition works great on a small scale, and its results are passable when dealing with thousands of individuals.
-However, any further expansion of the scale is very difficult to achieve.
 Also, video quality, resolution, and obstructions all limit the effectiveness of recognition.
 In these aspects, machines still cannot compete with humans.
 Deep learning is highly reliant on data.
 Deep learning applications using small data need to be further explored.

 In recent years, deep learning has been gaining momentum.
 However, in the future, there will surely be new technologies to challenge its position.